radumg/AEC-hackathon-Dynamo-Workshop/README.md

 The code above is assigning the custom view to the HelloUI NodeModel and binding the data.

 If you debug, you'll see the node with the user control embedded, behaving as before, but without any input or output port.
-If you've missed any step you can find this completed part in the folder `DynamoUnchained.ExplicitNode - part 1`.
+If you've missed any step you can find this completed part in the folder `DynamoWorkshop.ExplicitNode - part 1`.

 ![55804692-6DA3-4F3A-ADC3-1B7F4C9330B8](dynamo-unchained-2-learn-how-to-develop-explicit-nodes-in-csharp/assets/55804692-6DA3-4F3A-ADC3-1B7F4C9330B8.png)